doguabaris/telytics/README.md

 ![Image](https://github.com/user-attachments/assets/738808a4-5323-4cfb-b85a-dcf2792e7169)

-# Solana Observe
+# Telytics

 > [!NOTE]
 > Originally built for the **Solana Buildstation Belgrade @ Breakout Hackathon**, hosted by Superteam Balkan and Solana Foundation.

-Solana Observe is an open-source lightweight, privacy-respecting telemetry system designed for decentralized applications (dApps).
+Telytics is an open-source lightweight, privacy-respecting telemetry system designed for decentralized applications (dApps).
 It addresses the need for a telemetry solution tailored to dApps, as existing observability tools are often complex and not well-suited for browser-based or client-side environments typical in this context.

 The project offers a minimal Software Development Kit (SDK) to capture runtime errors, transaction events, and user interactions directly from dApps.
 Optional components include a simple ingestion API server for receiving telemetry data, and a dashboard for visualizing collected logs.